data-exchange/dxchange/doc/index.rst

 =======

 This is the Data Exchange web site, `DXchange <https://github.com/data-exchange/DXchange>`_ for short.
-The DXchange web site provides:
+The DXchange web site provides Python:

-    - Python readers for tomographic data files collected at different synchrotron facilities.
+    - readers for tomographic data files collected at different synchrotron facilities.
+    - writers for `tomoPy <http://tomopy.readthedocs.org/>`_ :cite:`Gursoy:14a`.

 This guide is maintained on
 `GitHub <https://github.com/data-exchange/DXchange/tree/master/doc>`_.